intelligence38000/android-docs/src/pages/maps/overview/offline.md

 **Requirements**

-- In order to compile the CLI, you need to set up your development environment as described in the [Building and developing from source](https://github.com/mapbox/mapbox-gl-native/blob/master/INSTALL.md) documentation.
+- To compile the CLI, you need to set up your development environment as described in the [Building and developing from source](https://github.com/mapbox/mapbox-gl-native/blob/master/INSTALL.md) documentation.

 ##### CLI build instructions
 1. Clone the Maps SDK: `git clone https://github.com/mapbox/mapbox-gl-native.git`